-To illustrate these arguments, I will engage with the rise of "network ideas", a social and political imaginary that is particularly close to digitalization.
-In public debate as in digitalization research, it is often argued that the rise of network technologies caused a structural transformation of our society (Castells 2009; Barney 2013), which, in turn, leads political actors and scholars to infer that a "network society" also needs network governance.
+To illustrate these arguments, I will analyze the rise of network concepts and narratives, since they inspire a socio-political imaginary that is particularly close to digitalization.
+In public debate and in digitalization research, political actors and scholars often argue that the rise of network technologies caused a structural transformation (Castells 2009; Barney 2013), turning our society into a "network society" that needs "network governance".
 Legal scholar Thomas Vesting (2018, p.
 56), for instance, says the rise of computer networks results in a cultural change "from hierarchical-centralist to a heterarchical-acentric culture" that overcomes representational politics and installs "self-organization in network-like contexts" (p.
 162; see Berg et al. 2020, pp. 13-14).
-Yet with his narrative, Vesting only prolongs earlier demands and diagnoses by organizations such as the OECD (Michalski et al. 2001), political scientists (Sørensen and Torfing 2008b), and influential political consultants (Eggers 2008).
+Vesting's narrative only prolongs earlier demands and diagnoses by organizations, such as the OECD (Michalski et al. 2001), political scientists (Sørensen and Torfing 2008b), and influential political consultants (Eggers 2008).
 All of them claim that for "thriving in the network age [...] we need to update our thinking" (Eggers 2008, pp. 27-28).